 - Actions for the joint representation of consumers: the authorised association may commence an action for the joint representation on behalf and for the benefit of each claimant.
 In order to commence an action, the association must receive written instructions from each claimant.
 Each claimant must be known and identified.
 A claimant can revoke his instructions at any time and pursue the action on his own account, as long as he informs the court, the defendant and any other party to the proceedings.

-- Actions brought in the collective interest of consumers: where the loss suffered is related to the commission of a criminal offence, the association may commence the action itself.
-If not, it may only intervene in a civil action which has already been commenced by one or more consumers with respect to losses related to goods or services received by them.
+- Actions brought in the collective interest of consumers: where the loss suffered is related to the commission of a criminal offence, the association may file a criminal complaint and seek compensation.
+Alternatively, it may only intervene in a civil action before the criminal court which has already been commenced by one or more consumers with respect to losses related to goods or services received by them.